typelevel/scalacheck/doc/UserGuide.md

 We will also need a type encoding the state of the system under test.
 This is represented by the abstract type `Commands.State`.
 The `State` type should describe enough of the actual system's state for us to be able to define properties about the various commands.
-In our case we will set `State = Int`, and this actually models the real system state exactly.
+In our case, we will set `State = Int`, and this actually models the real system state exactly.
 This is a coincidence caused by the simplicity of our `Counter` implementation.
 A realistic system would probably have other internal state that we wouldn't need (or even know